 2. What is Payment Processing?

-Payment processing is an electronic process that allows customers and merchants to automate payment transactions and to process credit card transactions easily.
+Payment processing is an electronic process that allows customers and merchants to automate payment transactions and easily process credit card transactions.
 These transactions are usually processed, verified, and accepted by payment processors.

 3. How does Payment Processing Work?

 Related Read: How Payment Processing Can Help Grow Your Small Businesses

 The origin of e-payments is from the first half of the 90s when American Express issued the first plastic credit card in 1958.
 Later, in 1994 Stanford Federal Credit Union offered online Internet banking services to all of its members which boosted online transactions and online payment processing came into the limelight.

 Online payments increase productivity and efficiency for businesses and offer new opportunities for international trade to thousands of credit card companies.